Skip to Main Content

 • Learn about the prevalence of certain medical conditions in the LGBTQ+ community (also available in Español).

-Screenshot of "Health Care Disparities Among Lesbian, Gay, Bisexual, and Transgender Youth: A Literature Review"
+"Health Care Disparities Among Lesbian, Gay, Bisexual, and Transgender Youth: A Literature Review"

 National Library of Medicine (NLM)